benckj/ethereum-consensus-abm/README.md

     You should have received a copy of the GNU Lesser General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-## Contacts
+## Authors
 You can contact us for any inquiry at:
 - Nicolo' Vallarano: vallarano `at` ifi.uzh.ch
+- Caspar Schwarz-Schilling
+- Benjamin Kraner

 ## aknoledgments
 The software was developed under the supervision of Claudio Tessone.
-It was developed at the Blockchain and Distributed Ledger Technologies group, Informatic Department of the university of Zurich and financed by the Academic Grants Round Grantee from  The Ethereum Foundation.
+It was developed at the Blockchain and Distributed Ledger Technologies group, Informatic Department of the University of Zurich.
+The work was supported by a grant from the Ethereum Foundation as part of the Academic Grants Round.
+We thank Barnabè Monnot for fruitful discussions.